Hard Funk Electro Breaks Chillout Tech 26 tracks, 1.34.46 Dj Puzzle Official on January 17, 2014 18:28

 Gear Nord Lead 2x, Virus TI2, Moog Voyager, iPad w/ Alesis iO Dock, MicroX Korg

 HISTORY: I grew up listening to Djs on 102.7 WBMX (Chicago) back in the early 80s specifically the Hot Mix Five.
 My friends and I would tape the mixes every Friday and Saturday night and then meet and discuss what songs we liked and which Djs were our favorite.
 This was pretty much the only way I could have access to such music because I was much too young to go to clubs and underground parties.
 I was also very poor as a child.
 My mother passed giving birth to me and my dad snapped because of it.
-He was also a vet.
 So you see we never really had stability in our lives which led to not having much money.
-My dad wasn't good at holding down a career.
-He bounced around a lot from job to job.
-We also moved quite a bit.
 Anyway long story short, I asked him for a set of turntables and a mixer for my 13th b day and he bought me a $150 Les Paul knock off from the Trading Times.
 The guitar it self was quite unique as it had an effects processor built in.
 Effects like distortion, delay, chorus, and flange were all accessible via these tiny little buttons under the volume and tone knobs.
 This intrigued me so I spent my time learning the guitar.
 I did not give up on Djing though.
 I had a crusty old turntable that I used to practice scratching.
 I put a paper towel down and cut the corners off to create a make shift scratch pad.
 My first Dj record was Rock Master Scott & the Dynamic Three - The Roof Is On Fire.
 Still have it to this day.
 So you see I was now influenced by both heavy Rock music and House music.
 My Rock friends all gave me shit for listening to Dance music but I didn't care.
 I then got a job as a mobile Dj in 1994 and worked three days each week to make ends meet.
 I could tell you stories from that whole experience but this interview would become a novel in a matter of minutes :P In 1998 I got a job at Sonic Foundry in Madison WI as an audio editor.
 I was then fired December of 2000 and rehired as a freelancer.
 They also commissioned me to produce all of the content for Acid Dj 3.0 which was then released to stores like Best Buy and Computer Discount Warehouse all over the US.
 The gig paid quite well, almost a whole year's salary for about a month and a half's worth of work.

 So I must take it back a bit to explain some things.
 In 1988 (age 14) I visited a little music store in Mt.
 Prospect Illinois called The Sound Post.
 My curiosity brought me in to the keyboard room and with my informal training on Piano I plunked a few chords out on every synth.
 They all had the most wonderful sounds.
 I had already been a fan of Chicago House producers such as Adonis and Steve Silk Hurley and popular Synth Pop groups such as Depeche Mode and Heaven 17 so the idea of composing music with synthesizers was more than welcome in my mind.
 My Grandmother loaned me the money to purchase my very first Synth and Drum Machine and so I worked at the local White Hen with permit to pay it off.